NiklasPhabian/homepage/src/content/blog/stare.md

 date: 2019-08-21
 ---

 Geospatial analysis is predicated on the ability to evaluate geospatial coincidence between geo- referenced objects.
-The sheer volume of remotely sensed data and their irregular spacing are a disabling roadblock for scientists, currently only circumventable by spatiotemporal discretiza- tion and sampling of observations.
+The sheer volume of remotely sensed data and their irregular spacing are a disabling roadblock for scientists, currently only circumventable by spatiotemporal discretization and sampling of observations.
 While spatial discretization simplifies the evaluation of geospatial coincidence, it decreases the data fidelity.
 The alternative geospatial referencing and indexing schema, the Spatio-Temporal Adaptive-Resolution Encoding (STARE), built on top of a Hierarchical Triangular Mesh (HTM), allows performant spatial coincidence evaluation of